Xiaomi Smart Home: Mi Water Purifier

 The Mi Water Purifier, announced on 16 July 2015, filters water by reverse osmosis.
 It can dispense 1,800 litres a day with a 1:1 water production rate.
 The device also pairs with a smartphone and sends data on filter effectiveness and reminders to change filters.
 The R&D of the device is done by Yunmi Technology, better known as Viomi, a subsidiary of the Mi Ecological System.

+MIJIA Smart Electric Water Heater

+April 2026, C60L on Youpin.
+2200 watt, 360 litre, exceeds level 1 efficiency standards, connects to Xiaomi HyperOS ecosystem, MIJIA app off-peak scheduling, nine layer safety, magnesium anode rod lasts eight years, five-stage purification system 99.9% sterilization and antibacterial.

 Smart Home Kit

 Xiaomi unveiled the Smart Home Kit for CNY 199 on 10 June 2015.
 The kit contains a set of smart sensors, including the multi-function gateway, the door/window sensor, the motion detector, and the wireless switch, which can be combined to achieve over 30 different kinds of functions.
 For example, the motion detector can be paired with the gateway to perform functions such as switching on a light at night when it detects motion; the window sensors can start or stop a connected fan as windows are closed or opened; in another example, users can set the gateway into an alert mode with their smartphones as they leave the house, and the gateway would then send push notifications and turn on the automatic recording of a Yi Smart Webcam when the door/window sensor or the motion detector detects abnormal activity.